Hello. I'm Hiroki, a new employee at OLENO. Today I'd like to talk about the soles of the human foot.

 It may be easier to understand if you imagine socks with arch support as socks with the effect of taping.
 As you get tired or get older, the muscles that support the arch weaken, and the arch of your foot touches the ground.
 When that happens, you can't even think about arch support.

-The role of socks with arch support is to forcefully pull up the area like taping, to prevent the muscles from dropping.
+The role of socks with arch support is to forcibly pull up the area like taping, and prevent the muscles from dropping.
 There are cases where arch support is installed not only in sports socks, but also in everyday socks, but it is still rare.

-So, then, is it possible to completely protect your arches with just socks with arch support?
+So, then, is it possible that socks with arch support alone are enough to protect the arch?
 Not necessarily.
-Top runners will make insoles that fit their feet and put them in their shoes.
+Top runners even make insoles that fit their feet and put them in their shoes.

 However, custom insoles are expensive, so if you do light running , go to the gym , or go mountain climbing, you might want to use socks with arch support that provide a little arch support without discomfort.
 I'll end this by remembering my mother's words, "Be prepared for anything."

-Oh, I'd also like to introduce OLENO socks with arch support, so please take a look.
+We would also like to introduce the socks with arch support that we at OLENO have developed, so please take a look.

 Socks with arch support for trail running